 For more details, see Alsford et al (2005) Mol Biochem Parasitol 144: 142-8.

 pRPa plasmid series | sequences | maps | details

-A series of constructs designed to integrate at a ribosomal spacer containing an integrated landing pad; the pRPa plasmids can only be used in the 2T1 cell line.
+A series of constructs designed to integrate at a rDNA spacer containing an integrated landing pad; the pRPa plasmids can only be used in the 2T1 landing pad cell line.
 These plasmids only differ from the pRP series in that they carry a 5′-HYG fragment and have AscI sites flanking the integration sequences (for linearisation prior to integration at the landing pad locus).
 Versions are available for MYC and GFP tagging, and stem-loop RNAi.
 We also have a limited number of constitutive constructs that lack the Tet operator.

 pNAT construct series

 A series of GFP and multi-MYC constructs for tagging endogenous loci at the N- or C-termini.
 Variants carrying BLA and HYG selectable markers are available.
 These can be used in any T. brucei cell line that isn’t already resistant to blasticidin or hygromycin.

 For more details, see Alsford & Horn (2008) Mol Biochem Parasitol 161: 76-9.

 Details of additional T7 polymerase-driven tagging and RNAi plasmids are available on the Horn Lab Resources page.

 If you would like to use the 2T1 cell line or any of these plasmids in your work, please feel free to contact myself or David Horn.

 If you’ve used the 2T1 cell line or these plasmids, and have any comments or questions about them, please feel free to email me.
 Also, if you’ve modified any of the plasmids with your own preferred fluorescent or epitope tags, or cloning system, please let me know; this will help me to maintain a comprehensive list of available plasmids, enabling others in the field to benefit from them.